FreedomParrot/Solana-Arbitrage-Pure-Jupiter/README.md

 - Large trades may have higher slippage requirements
 - The bot includes automatic retry logic for failed transactions

-## 🏗️ Building Executables from Source

-If you want to build the executables yourself, see [BUILD.md](BUILD.md) for detailed instructions.

 ## 📄 License